 Recommended maximum oil quantity is nine quarts and minimum quantity for takeoff is seven quarts as indicated on the oil dipstick.

 The oil and filter should be changed at least every 50 hours or four months, whichever occurs first.
-If no oil filter is installed, change oil every 25 hours.
 Check alternator drive belt condition and tension and fan shaft bearing condition at each oil change.

 To change oil: